Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 from sklearn.metrics import confusion_matrix
 %matplotlib inline
 ```
 # We can get a tested dataset.
-Iris is an open flower dataset which contains 3 classes of 50 instances each, and each class refers to a type of iris plant.
+Iris is a flower dataset which contains 3 classes of 50 instances each, and each class refers to a type of iris plant.
+It's appropriate to use it for demonstration and/or educational purposes..

 ```python
 Iris = pd.read_csv("http://archive.ics.uci.edu/ml/machine-learning-databases/iris/bezdekIris.data",